kingaling/pydf2json/README.rst

 Recent Activity
 ---------------
-20171228 - Added decryption capabilities
+20180103 - Added decryption capabilities
-    - Standard security handler Version 4
+    - Standard Security Handler Version 1, 2 & 4; Revision 2, 3, & 4
         - Tested code on CFM methods V2 and AESV2 (RC4 and AES respectively)
     - Code will exit upon discovering encryption if pycrypto modules have not been loaded
         - So please do 'pip install pycrypto'